QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: Background

 Our research would like to optimize $\operatorname{Cmp}$ and $\operatorname{Dec}$ to maximize the compression ratio.
 Because most QoIs are non-linear, setting a uniform error bound on each data point will result in divergent QoI errors.
 To address this issue, existing approaches~\cite{liang2020toward, liang2022toward, jiao2022toward} apply different point-wise error bounds on each data point to achieve effective QoI preservation.
-Nonetheless, these methods focused more on the derivation of the error bounds and overlooked their storage overhead, leading to suboptimal overall compression ratios.
-To optimize this strategy, targeting selecting the best-fit point-wise error bound (composing a set of $\{\epsilon_i\}$) for each data point such that $|x_i-x_i^{\prime}| \leq \epsilon_i$ to maximize compression ratio, we need to jointly optimize the compressed data size by error bounds $\{\epsilon_i\}$ ($|\operatorname{Cmp}_{\{\epsilon_i\}}(X)|$) and the compressed error-bound size of $\{\epsilon_i\}$ themselves ($\left|\operatorname{Cmp}(\{\epsilon_i\})\right|$).
+Nonetheless, these methods focused more on deriving the error bounds and overlooked their storage overhead, leading to suboptimal overall compression ratios.
+To optimize this strategy, selecting the best-fit point-wise error bound (composing a set of $\{\epsilon_i\}$) for each data point such that $|x_i-x_i^{\prime}| \leq \epsilon_i$ to maximize compression ratio, we need to jointly optimize the compressed data size ($|\operatorname{Cmp}_{\{\epsilon_i\}}(X)|$) and the compressed error-bound size of $\{\epsilon_i\}$ themselves ($\left|\operatorname{Cmp}(\{\epsilon_i\})\right|$).
 This optimization problem is shown in Eq.~\ref{eq:ebopt} and will be specified in Section~\ref{sec:qoi}.